A Guide to Standard Cabinet Specifications for Custom Projects

 Standard Cabinet Specifications for Adjustable Shelves

 All adjustable shelves are made of melamine-covered particleboard.
-The front-facing edge has 1mm PVC banding to match the shelf (and case) color.

 Standard Specifications for Finished Adjustable Shelves

 All adjustable shelves in a cabinet with a finished interior are veneer-covered particleboard, finished on both sides to match the door.
-The front-facing edge has veneer banding finished to match the door.

 Standard Cabinet Specifications for Fixed Shelves

 All fixed shelves are made of melamine-covered particle board.
-The front-facing edge has PVC banding to match the selected door or case color.

 Standard Cabinet Specifications for Hanger Rails

 Hanger rails are horizontal support rails installed inside or along the back of a cabinet box.
 Hanger rails are typically 3-4″ wide and provide a solid surface for wall mounting.
-It is standard to have 2 hanger rails on the back of the cabinet, but wall cabinets higher than 36″ will have 3 hanger rails.

 Standard Drawer Box Specifications